 - Prep the roasting pan: Line a large sheet pan with foil, and place an oven-safe metal wire rack on top.
 Add a layer of water at the bottom, this will create steam for moisture.

 - Arrange the marinated pork on top (save the marinate for later).
-Roast in the preheated oven for 35 to 40 minutes, flipping halfway through.
+Roast in the preheated oven for 40-45 minutes, flipping halfway through, until it reaches 150F.
+Note: You'll need to baste it periodically, see next step.

 - Meanwhile, in a small saucepan, bring the leftover marinade to a quick low boil for just 2 minutes until slightly thickened.
-Use it to baste the pork every 10 or 15 minutes.
-If needed, replenish the water at the bottom of the pan.
+Use it to baste the pork every 15 minutes.
+If needed, replenish the water at the bottom of the roasting pan.

-- While roasting, make the honey glaze.
-In a bowl, combine the honey, granulated sugar, and water.
+- Honey glaze: In a bowl, combine the honey, granulated sugar, and water.
 Microwave for a few seconds until you get a thin glaze.
-Then, add a very small droplet of red food coloring and mix.
-You’re looking for a light red color.
+Then, add a very small droplet of red food coloring (or ½ tsp of the red bean curd liquid) and mix.
+Tip: If it starts to thicken, pop it in the microwave oven for a few seconds.

-- Once the pork registers 150 degrees F in the center, brush with honey glaze.
-Repeat every 5 minutes until caramelized and slightly charred around the edges.
-It’s ready when the center reaches 160 degrees F. In total, it should take about 45 to 50 minutes.
+- Once the pork registers 150 degrees F in the center, brush with prepared honey glaze and return to the oven.
+Repeat every 5 minutes until caramelized and somewhat charred around the edges.
+It’s ready when the center reaches 160 degrees F in the center.
+Total cook time should be about 50-55 minutes, depending on the thickness.

 - Remove from the oven and let it rest for 10 minutes.
 Slice against the grain.
 Enjoy!